CleverCloud/doc.clever-cloud.com/extend/add-ons-api.md

 The request body contains the following fields:

-* `heroku_id` - The id we give to your add-on to identify it on our side.
+* `addon_id` - The id we give to your add-on to identify it on our side.

 * `plan` - The slug field for the plan the user chose.
 You can create plans in the dashboard once your add-on manifest has been uploaded to